 Where to have dinner in Xiamen

-Try the 沙茶面 Shacha-style noodles (about RMB 20-60) These are Xiamen’s original and distinctive noodles!
-They are served in a peanuty spicy soup to which you can choose to add more ingredients like eggs, tofu, fish and meat balls, and chitlings.
+Try the 沙茶面 Shacha-style noodles (about RMB 20-60).
+These are Xiamen’s original and distinctive noodles!
+They are served in a spicy peanut soup to which you can add more ingredients like eggs, tofu, fish, meatballs, and chitlings.
 There are three historic shops in Xiamen:

 More of Xiamen’s delicacies

 林氏鱼丸汤 Linshi fish-ball soup.
 Try the shop on Gulangyu Islet’s Longtou Road.

 莲欢海蛎煎 Oyster Omelette – You can find it in many places in Xiamen, but I recommend to get it in the shop in the Zhongshan Street area (address: 中山路局口街横巷10号 see the map) because they use fresh oysters cooked with the finest ingredients.

 Xiamen is the perfect city for you if you like to stay up late at night!
 Xiamen’s evenings and even more Xiamen’s nights are the most enjoyable times of the day in the hot subtropical weather.
 If you crave some street-food, you can have bbq at every corner.
 Sit like the locals on low stools and eat simply.
 If you want to sit somewhere trendy and have a drink, head to these areas:

 Explore the Shapowei Art district and Coffee street